holochain/holochain/docs/specs/src/hwp_4_formal.md

 ## Definition of Foundational Principles

 * **Cryptography:** Holochain's integrity guarantees are largely enabled by cryptography.
 It is used in three main ways.
-    * *Hashes:* Data is uniquely identified by its hash, which is the key used to retrieve the data from a Content Addressable Store.
+    * **Hashes:** Data is uniquely identified by its hash, which is the key used to retrieve the data from a Content Addressable Store.
-    * *Signing:* Origination of data (for all storage and network communications) is verified by signing a hash with a private key.
+    * **Signing:** Origination of data (for all storage and network communications) is verified by signing a hash with a private key.
-    * *Encryption:* Data is encrypted at rest and on the wire throughout the system.
+    * **Encryption:** Data is encrypted at rest and on the wire throughout the system.
 * **Agency:** Holochain is agent-centric.
-Each and every state change is a result of: 1) record of an agent's action 2) signed by the authoring agent, 3) linearly sequenced and timestamped 4) to their local source chain.
+Each and every state change is a result of:

+    1. A record of an agent's action,
+    2. signed by the authoring agent,
+    3. linearly sequenced and timestamped
+    4. to their local source chain.

     Each agent is the sole authority for managing its local state (by virtue of controlling their private key required for signing new actions to their source chain).
 * **Accountability:** Holochain is also socio-centric.
 Each Holochain application defines its set of mutually enforced data integrity rules.
 Every local state change gets validated by other agents to ensure that it adheres to the rules of that application.
 Peers also enforce limits on publishing rates, protect against network integrity threats, and can ban rule-breakers by a process we call *warranting*.
 * **Data:** Unlike some other decentralized approaches, in Holochain, data does not have first-order, independent, ontological existence.
 Every record in the shared DHT network space MUST CARRY its provenance from a local source chain as described below.
 * **Provenance:** Each record created in a Holochain application starts as an action pair on someone's local source chain.
 As such, even when published to the shared DHT, records must carry the associated public key and signature of the agent who created it.
 This means every piece of data carries meta-information about where that data came from (who created it, and in what sequence on the their chain).
 Note: In other hash-chain based systems Holochain's "actions" are often called entry "headers," which link to the previous headers to create the chain.
 In Holochain, while the action does establish temporal order, its core function is to record an act of agency, that of "speaking" data into existence.